gruntwork-io/docs/_docs-sources/pipelines/how-it-works/index.md

 The ECS deploy runner is flexible and can be configured for many tasks.
 The [standard configuration](https://github.com/gruntwork-io/terraform-aws-ci/tree/main/modules/ecs-deploy-runner-standard-configuration) is a set of 4 ECS task definitions that we ship with Pipelines by default.
 Once you have your pipeline deployed you can [modify](../maintain/extending.md) the configuration as you like.
-The configuration defines what scripts are accepted by the invoker lambda and which arguments may be provided.
-The invoker lambda will reject ANY script or argument not defined in the ECS Deploy Runner configuration.
+The configuration defines what scripts are accepted by the invoker Lambda and which arguments may be provided.
+The invoker Lambda will reject ANY script or argument not defined in the ECS Deploy Runner configuration.
 The 4 default tasks are defined below.